top of page

 How the Scholarship came about

-With the support of Janet Blagg, the Writing Connection is offering an annual scholarship consisting of a free place in our classroom courses in Perth.
+With the support of Janet Blagg, the Writing Connection is offering scholarships consisting of three low cost places in our courses.
 Janet is a professional editor and a long time supporter of the Writing Connection.
 She has edited many of our written works with utmost patience, sensitivity, enthusiasm and professional excellence.

 A personal note from Janet